Logo

 Article image

-Zoho Creator is a no-code low-code app builder that lets you build custom web portals from scratch.
+Zoho Creator is a no-code low-code app builder that lets you build custom web portals from scratch, and can also support teams in building web app-style solutions with advanced workflows.
 Designed for flexibility, it enables teams to create role-specific access, multi-step workflows, and dynamic forms.
 You can deploy to web or mobile, connect to external APIs, and even design dashboards to visualize data.
 Though it lacks the simplicity of traditional web portal software, it offers more room to grow for those willing to invest a bit more time.

 Key Features